What is the meaning of the phrase ring any bells? It means to hear or see something that helps you remember details about a particular thing.

 - Call Bells – If someone is seeking service, they might ring a call bell, alerting any nearby attendants.

 So perhaps this idiom derives from a bell’s function to alert or remind us of certain things.
 Because when somebody asks: “Does this ring any bells?”
 They are essentially saying: “Does this remind of you anything?”

 Anyways, the earliest appearance of this idiom in print that I could find is from the San Antonio Light newspaper, November 1937:

 “Mariorie Weaver’s name may not ring any bells in the movie-going public’s consciousness now but wait until you see her in ‘Second Honeymoon.'”

-- My sister was talking to me about a certain actor.
-Their name did not ring any bells, but after I looked up an image of their face on my phone, I recognized who she was talking about.
+- My sister was talking to me about an actor but their name did not ring any bells; however, after looking up an image of them on my phone and I recognized who they were.

-- Hearing the neighbor’s sprinklers turn on helped to jog my memory; I need to water the yard today!
+- Hearing the neighbor’s sprinklers helped to jog my memory; I need to water the yard today!

 - Seeing an empty milk carton in the fridge reminded me that I need to go grocery shopping.

 Tip: Know Your Phrase has the meaning of hundreds of common phrases, sayings, and idioms!
 So if you want to learn about what a particular saying and what it means, then consider exploring this site.